-The yields that investors in Notes issued under Listing Supplement and this Supplement to Listing Supplement may receive may be subject to taxes or other charges.
+The yields that investors in Notes issued under the Programme may receive may be subject to taxes or other charges.
 These taxes or other charges will have to be borne by the investors.
 The Issuer will not pay any additional amounts to the investors in respect of such taxes or charges, so that any taxes levied or other charges may reduce the yields of investors under the Notes.
 Investors should note that the applicable legal provisions regarding the application of taxes or other charges in respect of yields under the Notes may change to the disadvantage of investors.